pythonindia/navigator/source/personas/speaker.rst

 - You're present on our official communication medium, `Zulip <https://pyconindia.zulipchat.com/>`_ and have joined the stream `#2020/speaker-lounge <https://pyconindia.zulipchat.com/#narrow/stream/258757-2020.2Fspeaker-lounge>`_.
 - You've gone through the schedule on `Hopin` and made sure that your name and links are displayed properly.
 (If not, please feel free to reach out to us at support@in.pycon.org with your concern.)

+.. note:: Talk recording is to be be shared if you are doubtful about setup.
+In case, you are confident that the setup would work, would can skip sending us the recording.
+In case of issues, we will have to drop the talk, as we cannot reschedule it.

 On Conference Day
 ------------------